 What Is It?

-A journey refrigeration mechanic license allows you to install, repair, or alter refrigeration or air conditional equipment.
+A journey refrigeration mechanic license allows you to install, repair, or alter refrigeration or air conditioner equipment.
 Your license must be matched to the type of refrigerant you work with:

 - Class A: You are limited to working with equipment that uses freon-type refrigerant, including methyl chloride or sulfur dioxide.